xeroctl conversations

 The conversations command group provides full lifecycle management for

 conversations and the items (messages) within them.
-Conversations are scoped to an
+Conversations are project-scoped

 xeroctl conversations <subcommand> [id] --endpoint <slug> [options]